edsu/inst126/README.md

 * **Python** - [Python3] is freely available from https://www.python.org/downloads.
 * **Code** - [Visual Studio Code] (or Code) is an open source editor created by Microsoft with very nice Python and Git support.
 If you are already comfortable using an advanced text editor like [Atom], [Vim] or [Emacs] feel free to use it.
 But I will be using Code in class.
 It's actually pretty fun, and supports multiple languages.
 * **Git** - We'll be using [Git] to distribute code related to the course materials.
 Code will also be on Canvas in case you'd rather not use it. https://git-scm.com/downloads
 * **Slack** - [Slack] is a widely used team collaboration platform.
-The iSchool has its own Slack workspace, and there is an inst326-105 channel that we will be using for discussion.
-In addition to using Slack in your browser there are apps for your [desktop] and snmartphone. https://umd-cis.slack.com
+The iSchool has [its own Slack workspace](https://umd-cis.slack.com), and there is an inst326-105 channel that we will be using for discussion.
+In addition to using Slack in your browser there are apps for your [desktop] and smartphone.

 Please note that we will install all necessary environments together in class during the first couple of weeks.

 ## Group Chat

-We will be using the iSchool's Slack as a discussion forum for the class.
+We will be using the [iSchool's Slack](https://umd-cis.slack.com) as a discussion forum for the class.
 You should receive an invitation to your UMD email address on how to join the Slack.
-Once you are in you need to join the #inst126 channel.
+Once you are in you need to join the
+#inst126 channel.
 You can join any other channels that look interesting to you.
 The table below contains information about what's appropriate to discuss in the Slack channel.

 | Acceptable in Group Chats	| Unacceptable in Group Chats |
 | ------------------------- | --------------------------- |